owncloud/ocis/ocis/deployment/basic-remote-setup.md

 ### Add your hostname to the idp config

-Let us assume `your-host` is your remote domain name or IP adress.
+Let us assume `your-host` is your remote domain name or IP address.
 Add your host to the `identifier-registration.yml` like this:

 ```yaml {linenos=table,hl_lines=["15-17",21]}
 # OpenID Connect client registry.